toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Automatically mark transaction as cleared when you enter it manually.

+## Bulk Manage Payees

+Adds an option to the transaction edit drop-down menu to manage payees for the current selection.

 ## Change Behaviour of Enter Key When Adding Transactions

 When you press enter while adding transactions, the default behaviour is 'Save and add another'.
 This option changes it to just 'Save'.